mitshell/libmich/libmich/asn1/README_ASN1.md

 The basics
 ----------

-The largest part of ASN1 Python objects behavior is available in the *ASN1.py* file.
+The largest part of ASN1 Python objects' behavior is available in the *ASN1.py* file.
 All ASN.1 objects (subtypes, classes, values and sets) are all compiled as a specific instance of the **ASN1Obj** class.
 Each ASN1Obj instance has the following attributes: